Child & Family Counseling

 The Center for Family Safety and Healing offers a range of office and community-based counseling services to children and their families through Nationwide Children’s Behavioral Health Services.
 Specialty trained therapists provide interventions aimed at reducing or preventing trauma symptoms that occur as a result of physical or sexual abuse, exposure to domestic violence or other family stressors that interfere with a child’s safety and healthy development.
 After a thorough assessment, an individualized treatment plan is developed.

-To schedule an intake appointment for your child's first counseling session, contact the Family Support Program's Intake Coordinator directly at (614) 722-8212.
+To schedule an intake appointment for your child’s first counseling session, contact the Family Support Program’s Intake Coordinator directly at (614) 722-8212.
+If you have additional questions and/or concerns about follow-up counseling, please contact one of the available social workers by calling (614) 722-8210.

 Children deal with difficult experiences in a variety of ways.
 Your child's reaction to being a victim of abuse is unique to her/him.
 Sometimes when children seem fine, they may still have questions or distressing thoughts about what occurred.
 Counseling can help to give your child and you some tools to deal with what has happened.